DavidH49/NETnogram/README.md

 ﻿# NETnogram

-Terrible spaghetti code with a terrible name trying to be a Nonogram game written in c#.
+Terrible C# spaghetti code with a terrible name trying to be a Nonogram game.

 The game itself works, but has the following issues:
-Only boards with equal sidelengths work and The numbering of the rows and columns works, but doesn't tell you if there's an empty tile inbetween.
+* The numbering of the rows and columns works, but doesn't tell you if there's an empty tile inbetween.